-Despite the difficulty in ascertaining the prevalence of PCOS among women there are convincing data to suggest that it affects between 6% and 8% of women worldwide, using the National Institutes of Health (NIH) 1990 criteria, it can be considered one of the most common disorders of humans, and the most common endocrine abnormality of women of reproductive age.8
+Regardless of the difficulty in ascertaining the prevalence of PCOS among women there are few convincing data that suggest it affects between 6% and 8% of women worldwide, using the National Institutes of Health (NIH) 1990 criteria, it can be considered as one of the most common disorders of humans, and the most common abnormality of endocrine system in women of reproductive age.8

-Clinically, whenever PCOS is diagnosed it implies an increased risk for infertility, dysfunctional bleeding, endometrial carcinoma, obesity, type 2 diabetes mellitus (DM), dyslipidemia, hypertension, and possibly cardiovascular disease (CVD).
+Clinically, whenever PCOS is diagnosed it insinuates an increased risk for infertility, dysfunctional bleeding, endometrial carcinoma, obesity, type 2 diabetes mellitus (DM), dyslipidemia, hypertension, and possibly cardiovascular disease (CVD).
 9,10,11

-Human glandular kallikrein 2(hk2), another serine protease closely related to serum PSA, which is gaining ground as a better diagnostic tool in prostate cancer.
-The expression of these two proteases is known to be regulated by androgens and progestins in hormonally responsive tissues such as the male prostate and also female breast.
+Human glandular kallikrein 2(hk2), another serine protease similar to serum PSA, which is picking up as a better diagnostic tool in prostate cancer.
+The expression of these two proteases is known to be balanced by androgens and progestins in hormonally responsive tissues such as male prostate and also female breast.
 12,13,14,15

 In this study, we compared serum PSA level in PCOS and control groups.
 We found that serum PSA level was higher in women with PCOS compared cases (PSA: 0.37±0.17 ng/ml in PCOS, PSA: 0.02±0.03 ng/ml in control cases, P<0.0001).
-Total testosterone, was demonstrated to be significantly higher in PCOS (p<0.0001,).

-Additionally, positive correlations were found between serum PSA and total testosterone (r: 0.786, P<or=0.0001), PSA is a well-established tumor marker of prostatic adenocarcinoma and also known to be produced by extraprostatic tissues and fluids.
+PSA is prevalent and well-established tumor marker of prostatic adenocarcinoma and also known to be produced by extraprostatic tissues and fluids.
 As the gene expression of PSA is upregulated by the androgens and progestins in hormonally responsive tissues hyperandrogenic syndromes such as PCOS may be associated with elevated serum PSA levels.
-PSA appears to be a promising marker of endogenous androgen excess in females suffering from PCOS. ^{16,17,18}
+PSA appears to be a propitious marker of endogenous androgen excess in females who are suffering from PCOS.
+16,17,18